-Below are the factors we believe are the most important ones to take into consideration when choosing an online bank for your business.
-This is the methodology that we used here at Quick Sprout to determine this list—and now you can use it for your banking needs.
+Here are the factors we believe are the most important when choosing an online bank for your business.

 Fees and Balance Requirements

 Monthly fees and minimum balance requirements are common when it comes to business banking accounts.

 Some banks offer accounts devoid of fees, while others let you waive the monthly fee by maintaining a minimum daily balance.

 Unlike personal checking accounts, business accounts typically come with monthly transaction limits (more on those later).
 You might have to pay a fee if you exceed those limits.
 And the fees can add up if you’re not careful—especially once you get past promotional pricing some banks offer.

 Our suggestion: Find a good online bank that imposes no monthly fees or “non-sufficient funds” fees, if you can.

 For example, BlueVine is a great bank to choose if you want to save as much money as possible with your business banking.
 They don’t charge any fees or require minimum deposits.

 Novo and Axos are a few other great banks that don’t require a monthly service fee.

 Some banks require minimum balances to be maintained in your account, else they’ll hit you with a fee.
 Chase is a good example of this.
 Though they do charge a monthly fee, they’ll waive it with a minimum daily balance.

 Minimum balances aren’t typically a huge issue since most of them are pretty low.
 But still, it’s a consideration when looking at banks—especially if you’re a newer business.